infinum/qa-handbook/Automation/Writing shell scripts.md

 **Executing the script**

 The script is executed by providing the interpreter, path to the script and then the arguments.
-The arguments are provided by firstly specifying the argument starting with a _hyphen_ (e.g. `-n`) and then its value, separated with a single space.
+The arguments are provided by specifying the argument starting with a _hyphen_ (e.g. `-n`) and then its value, separated with a single space.

 `zsh ./test_input.zsh -n John -a 25`